Cow grazing the lonely wheatfields Magnifence near Goldendale, Washington

 Image Title: "Mt.
 Adams, Lonely Cow"

 Mt.
 Adams is the Northwest's second tallest peak at 12,276 feet, and is widely visible from many parts of Northern Oregon, both east and west of the Cascades.
-In the old days, suphur mining was done on the summit, and there was a trail up the south side that pack animals used to haul supplies.
-A Forest Service lookout cabin also existed for many years on the summit-- to my knowledge, it was the very highest lookout in all of the Northwest.
-Someone who visited it in 1943 reported that at that time it was "a beautiful cabin and probably saved a few lives."
+In the old days, 1929-1937, sulphur mining was done on the summit.
+The operation was finally shut down in 1959.
+There was a trail up the relatively gentle south side that pack animals used to haul supplies, at the rate of about 168 mule packs trains per summer during the height of the mining before World War II....
+A Forest Service lookout cabin also existed for many years on the summit but was only manned for a short time, 1921-1924-- to my knowledge, it was the very highest lookout in all of America at the time.....
+A visitor in 1943 reported that at that time it was "a beautiful cabin and probably saved a few lives."

-E-mailer: click for a direct link to communicate with me about ordering a premium Chromira print of "Mt.
+E-mailer: brucej@oregonphotos.com -- click for a direct link to communicate with me about ordering a premium Chromira print of "Mt.
 Adams, Lonely Cow."
-Size is 8x12, price is $23, plus shipping.
+Size is 8x12, price is $26, plus shipping.

 Contact